 A general logic about constantly closing Android apps is that you should avoid doing so as much as possible.
 It would be best to close apps only in the cases mentioned above.

 Additionally, closing background apps will negatively affect your phone's battery life and overall performance.
-The benefits you want to gain by killing background apps are easily achievable using Android's powerful settings for its other processes.
+The benefits that you want to gain by killing background apps is easily achievable using Android's powerful settings for its other processes.

 Android is a great operating system that counts on running apps in the background.